Logistics Exchange brings together U.S. and Malaysian experts

 |0

-This work, Logistics Exchange brings together U.S. and Malaysian experts, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Logistics Exchange brings together U.S. and Malaysian experts, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.